Crawron/Koel/readme.md

 ## Refactor notes

+- **Media server port is hardcoded, don't**
 - **Missing bunch of fixes to the /play command, also more testing needed there**
+- **Auto-join when starting to play a queue**
+  - Actually i need specific notes on the behaviour for this cause i keep procrastinating on it for that reason
+- todo generate requirements.txt for python server
 - Forgot to handle behaviour when skipping last song in queue (_still_)
 - Also I just bricked my whole console by logging ffmpeg output, so maybe I wanna prevent that happening somehow?
 - Player: Retry logic working and it should be able to handle every possible playback failure I can recover from\*